 Simply mix the muesli with yogurt or milk, and let it sit for five to 10 minutes to soak in.
 This particular one has five grams of sugar per serving, but it’s entirely from natural sugars in the dried fruit.

-Nutrition per ¼-cup serving: 140 calories, 3 grams fat (0 grams saturated), 0 milligrams sodium, 23 grams carbohydrates, 4 grams fiber, 5 grams sugar, 4 grams protein
+Nutrition per ¼-cup serving: 140 calories, 3 grams fat (0 grams saturated), 0 milligrams sodium, 23 grams carbohydrates, 4 grams fiber, 5 grams sugar (includes 0 grams added sugar), 4 grams protein

 Grain-free cereal may sound like an oxymoron, but it’s not!
 And it’s a delicious way to start your day.